torpid-prey/ObChecked-docs/core-concepts/overview.md

 ![Condition editor](../screenshots/audit-node-structure.png)

-*Audit Definition form showing an example of each node in sequence.*
+*Audit Definition form excerpt showing an example of each node in sequence.*

 ---